Tweel (A Martian Odyssey): Civilization

-The civilization of the Thoth is apparently old and ragged, much older than human beings, though his species still remains advanced in terms of intelligence.
+The Thoths' civilization is apparently old and ragged, much older than human civilization, and the Thoth still remain advanced in terms of intelligence.
 Vast ruined buildings are all that remains of their cities which evidently once thrived and housed millions (the architecture of the buildings is odd as the bases are small but widen out as they get higher).
 Much of their technology has since been lost to history as the limited natural resources of Mars were completely depleted long ago.
 Only a few hundred Thoth remain on the dying world.

-It is hinted that devilish, imp-like creatures (described in another short story of Weinbaum's, The Mad Moon as "Slinkers") are the cause of their cities' demise.
+It is hinted that devilish, rat-like creatures (described in another short story of Weinbaum's, The Mad Moon as "Slinkers") are the cause of their cities' demise.
 One Slinker is described either reading or eating a page of a book in a great Thoth library, before being scared off by Tweel.

 The Thoth never developed nuclear power, but evidently had some other power source which has since been lost to them.
-It is suggested that Tweel's race travelled across the solar system at least 10,000 years ago, as Jarvis, Tweel's human partner and the protagonist of A Martian Odyssey describes seeing three eyes in the darkness inside a building - similar to the eyes of Triops Noctivians, a creature featured in a later story of Weinbaum's, Parasite Planet.
+It is suggested that Tweel's race travelled across the Solar System at least 10,000 years ago, as Jarvis, Tweel's human partner and the protagonist of A Martian Odyssey describes seeing three eyes in the darkness inside a building - similar to the eyes of Triops Noctivians, a creature featured in a later story of Weinbaum's, Parasite Planet.
 The Thoth first visited the planet Earth when mankind was in the Stone Age.
 They were looked up to as gods by the Ancient Egyptians, to whom they gave the gift of writing.

 A strange leathery substance of unknown origin is used by the Thoth to make bags and containers, and also to write on.
 The Thoth also have a device which the human protagonist notes resembles a continually burning piece of coal.
 This device is used as an energy and heat source, to make fires, and as a torch in dark areas.
 The Thoth also use chemicals and steam propulsion in weaponry.
 Tweel carries a bizarre firearm made from a transparent glass-like material, which fires poisoned splinters.

-Potential Sequel
+Potential sequel

 Weinbaum had planned at least two sequels to A Martian Odyssey; the first, Valley of Dreams, was published four months later.
 Weinbaum died of lung cancer before finishing the second.

 Questions are put forward in Valley of Dreams, which were most likely to be answered in the third part to the trilogy.
 For example, why would the Martians (who gain all their nutrients from soil the way plants do) need canals, since they do not drink water directly?
 It is hinted at (among other things) in Valley of Dreams that the Martians were gathering water for a higher creature that needed it.

 Tweel makes a brief appearance in Larry Niven's Rainbow Mars.